MURPHYENGINEERING/lab4asm/README.md

 loop:
   CMPJ B A 2   ; continue looping while B >= A
   JMP end      ; escape loop if CMPJ failed
-  ADI A 1 A    ; increment A
+  INC A A      ; increment A
   JMP loop

 end: